 - Luggage moved every day, hike with a day pack

 - Use of hot tub/pool where these are available on site

 - Booking arrangements, information and equipment lists

 - Certificates and prizes in recognition of your achievement!

 - Tour code HC18

 Not included: These are the elements that are flexible so that you can arrive/leave Iceland to suit your own schedule.
 Please contact us to discuss your plans.
-One idea for a great extension to this hike is here: 3 days to see more of South Iceland.

 - Airport transfers from/to Reykjavik